aneisch/echo-timer-sync/README.md

 ## How it works

-When the `_next_timer`` entity is updated by Alexa Media Player after setting a timer on your Amazon Echo device, this app creates timers in Home Assistant that you can then put on a dashboard to have a visual similar to what an Echo Show would provide.
+When the `_next_timer` entity is updated by Alexa Media Player after setting a timer on your Amazon Echo device, this app creates timers in Home Assistant that you can then put on a dashboard to have a visual similar to what an Echo Show would provide.
+Corresponding timer labels will be set as well in input_text entities.

 ## Appdaemon App Configuration